doublec/ats-libzmq/README.markdown

 6. Can zmq_copy constraint be statically checked:
    "Avoid modifying message content after a message has been copied with
     zmq_msg_copy(), doing so can result in undefined behaviour."
-7. zmq_msg_data can't be called twice, there's a commented out zmq_msg_data_notnull for this case.
-Is there a better way of doing this?
-8. Statically ensure return values of functions are checked.
+7. Statically ensure return values of functions are checked.
 Related to (1).

 Build
 =====